merchistoun/tech-test-1/README.md

     <br>
     <br>

-- If the custom hook is mounted from a component which is not wrapped in the Context, then and error should be thrown with the message `Component must be mounted within a SongContext`.
+- If the custom hook is mounted from a component which is not wrapped in the Context, then an error should be thrown with a console message `Component must be mounted within a SongContext`.

 ## Available Scripts